syncfusion-content/blazor-docs/blazor/rich-text-editor/enter-key.md

 ---
 layout: post
-title: Enter and Shift-Enter key tag customization in Blazor RichTextEditor | Syncfusion
+title: Enter and Shift-Enter keys tag customization in Blazor RichTextEditor | Syncfusion
 description: Checkout and learn here all about the Enter key and Shift + Enter key customization feature in Syncfusion Blazor RichTextEditor component and more.
 platform: Blazor
 control: RichTextEditor